 specific times or with a monitoring period, if desired.

-Each day during a QSO run, a CFHT astronomer
+Each day during a QSO run, a CFHT QSO Team member

 prepares various queues suitable for the coming night, based on PI

-requests for Image Quality and sky conditions, and ranking of the
+requests for Image Quality and sky conditions, time constraints, and ranking of the

 programs.
 "A" programs are given priority, followed by "B", "C", and Snapshot